FAQ

 Sharing datasets across departments within an organization can have tremendous value.
 For example, marketing data is often used to understand sales data, but this data is only useful if it is reliable.

 ETL (Extract, Transform, and Load) is a process in which different kinds of data are collected from multiple sources and consolidated into a single location – a data warehouse.
-An ETL data pipeline can handle a large and complex volume of data, playing a critical role in data integration and data management strategies, as well as business intelligence.
+An ETL data pipeline can handle a large and complex volume of data, playing a critical role in data integration, data management strategies, and business intelligence.

-DataOps is a culturally-focused transformation; it is about democratizing data and using agile, collaborative methods to increase data usage while making it more reliable.
-This is important because much of the big data projects’ problems are due to bad data.
+DataOps is a culturally-focused transformation about democratizing data and using agile, collaborative methods to increase data usage while making it more reliable.
+This is important because many big data projects' problems are due to bad data.

 Data architecture refers to the structure of your data – data quality, data collection, data storage, data integration, how data is processed, and how data is utilized in an information system.
 Composed of models, rules, and policies, data architecture provides a set of standards for the design and development of data flows in a system.
 Data integration, for example, relies on a set of data architecture standards that dictate the interaction between two or more data systems.